 As required by NI 52-109, the CEO and the CFO have caused the effectiveness of the internal controls over financial reporting to be evaluated using the framework established in Internal Control - Integrated Framework (COSO Framework) published by The Committee of Sponsoring Organizations of the Treadway Commission (COSO), 2013.
-Based on that evaluation, they have concluded that the design and operation of the Company's internal controls over financial reporting were effective as at February 3, 2018.
+Based on that evaluation, they have concluded that the design and operation of the Company's internal controls over financial reporting were effective as at February 2, 2019 in providing reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external reporting purposes in accordance with IFRS.